mattfletcher94/mattfletcher.dev/src/content/ProjectQuantumSupremacy.md

 This project required me to write a scientific research paper on a topic related to Computer Science.
-I decided to write about Quantum Computing, since this is a topic that interests me.
+I decided to write about Quantum Computing since this topic interests me.
-Althouh report writing is not my favourite task, this is my best written work and I received a very strong First.
+Although report writing is not my favourite task, this is my best-written work received a strong First.

 ### Report Snippet
 The concept of a quantum computer evolved out of the issues raised by Richard Feynman in